Locations:

 NUT Carcinoma

-NUT carcinoma is a rare cancer that forms when issues with a gene called NUTm1 cause healthy cells to become malignant.
-It usually forms in your head, neck and lungs.
-NUT carcinoma is a fast-growing cancer that’s difficult to treat.
+NUT carcinoma is a rare cancer that forms when a gene called NUTm1 attaches to a separate gene in error.
+It usually forms in your lungs, head and neck.
+NUT carcinoma is an extremely aggressive cancer that’s difficult to treat.
 Scientists are currently researching new treatment options — like targeted therapy — in clinical trials.

 Advertisement